yoe/SReview/docs/components.md

 After files are added to the database, the script will run a few SQL `UPDATE` statements so the review process will be started for talks for which all recordings are available.

+Future plans are for `detect_files` to be rewritten so it (optionally) uses the Linux `inotify` API to detect when file contents is modified.

 ## Per-state scripts